-Arie Luyendyk Jr.'s Biggest Bachelor Regret Isn't What Fans Might Expect
+Arie Luyendyk Jr. Has Regrets After His Infuriating Bachelor Finale Move

 RELATED: This Bachelor Contestant is Arie's Soul Mate, According to an Astrologer

-Though he kept mum about who he ends up with, he did reveal if he still had regrets from the season.
+Though he kept mum about who he ended up with, he did reveal if he still had regrets from the season.

 VIDEO: Arie Luyendyk Jr. Talks 'Bachelor' Regrets: 'The Wrestling Date!
 I Was Like Turn This Off!'